siigil/azure-tools/README.md

 # azure-tools
 Personal tools for working in Azure.
-Nothing too fancy, just a collection of what's' handy.
+Nothing too fancy, just a collection of what's handy.

 ### aad-role-audit.py
 Based on an az CLI session, determine if a user, group, or Service Principal has Entra ID / Azure AD role assignments (Directory or Custom), and deliver a final output with details.
 Does not yet include PIM.